 Freezer meals keep for 3-6 months if properly stored.
 They need to be kept in a freezer at 0° Fahrenheit or below.

 These Freezer Meal Hacks will make things go more smoothly.
-If you’re looking to learn more about batch cooking, consider taking our Freezer Meals 101 course online.
-It includes video lessons, meal plans and printables that will equip you with everything you need to start filling your freezer and saving your sanity.
+If you’re looking to learn more about batch cooking, check out our Freezer Meal Tips section where you can reference all kinds of resources and information to help you.

 Note that some items are not less expensive when purchased in bulk, so compare prices to be sure you are getting the best deals.
 I also sometimes plan our freezer meal menus around advertised sales which saves even more money, particularly if it’s a sale on meat.